 \cite{virtual_link_pscc} have recently proposed a market clearing formulation that captures space-time load-shifting flexibility of DaCes.
 This flexibility is captured in the market clearing process using a load disaggregation procedure that can be represented using {\em virtual links}.
 Virtual links are non-physical pathways that can be used by the ISO to shift power loads in space (i.e., by sending a computing load to another geographical location) and time (i.e., by delaying a computing load).
-This paradigm is compatible with existing market clearing procedures and reveals that virtual links form an additional infrastructure layer (similar to that overseen by NOCs) that complements the transmission network. {\em In this work}, we provide an in-depth theoretical analysis of market clearing formulations with virtual links.
+This paradigm is compatible with existing market clearing procedures and reveals that virtual links form an additional infrastructure layer (similar to that overseen by NOCs) that complements the transmission network. {This paradigm also captures general spatially and temporally flexible loads that can be offered from other players such as distributed manufacturing facilities and storage systems.} {\em In this work}, we provide an in-depth theoretical analysis of market clearing formulations with virtual links.
 This reveals mechanisms under which DaCes should be remunerated for their flexibility and reveals information that DaCes should share with the ISO in the bidding process.
-This also shows that DaCes act as prosumers that simultaneously pay for requested load and that are paid for their flexibility service (there is an incentive to offer flexibility in order to decrease total cost).
-Our analysis also shows that virtual links provide a convenient mathematical construct to establish fundamental market properties; specifically, we show that a market that harnesses space-time load-shifting flexibility increases the social surplus, achieves revenue adequacy, achieves cost recovery, and mitigates space-time volatility of LMPs.
+This also shows that flexible consumers act as prosumers that simultaneously pay for requested load and that are paid for their flexibility service (there is an incentive to offer flexibility in order to decrease total cost).
+Our analysis also shows that virtual links provide a convenient mathematical construct to establish fundamental market properties; specifically, we show that a market that harnesses space-time load-shifting flexibility increases the social surplus, achieves revenue adequacy, achieves cost recovery, and provides a mechanism to mitigate space-time volatility of LMPs.
 The framework is applied to case studies to illustrate the theoretical results and practical impact.

 The paper is structured as follows; Section \ref{sec:formulation} presents basic market clearing formulations that are used to introduce notation and concepts.
 Specifically, we consider a formulation that uses load disaggregation to capture DaCe flexibility and provide an equivalent representation that uses virtual links.
 Section \ref{sec:properties} presents a general market formulation that captures space-time virtual links along with its properties.
 Section \ref{sec:case_study} presents cases studies to illustrate the developments.
 Section \ref{sec:conclusion} closes with remarks on future directions.